FreedomBen/breakout71/Readme.md

 ## To do

 - redo video presentation
-- chill game mode, to just relax your mind :
-  - no 7 levels limit
-  - no upgrades offered at the end of the level
-  - get a  random perk
-  - every 7 level it's replaced by another random perk
-  - every 7 levels, +10 base combo and +1 piece

 ## Done

+- measured and improve the performance (test here https://breakout.lecaro.me/?stresstest)
 - added a few levels
-- autoplay mode (with wake lock and computer play)
+- autoplay mode (with wake lock and computer play https://breakout.lecaro.me/?autoplay )
 - slower coins fall once they are past the paddle
 - in game level editor
 - allow loading newer save in outdated app (for rollback)